Sacraments

 Funerals Funerals are scheduled in consultation with the family of the deceased and the funeral home serving the family.
 They are ordinarily scheduled at 10:00am.
 Funerals must be scheduled in order to respect other already scheduled services or events as well.

-Eucharistic Adoration Exposition of the Blessed Sacrament is held weekly on Mondays following the 12:15pm Mass on 24 hour Exposition of the Blessed Sacrament is held quarterly.(check the bulletin for dates) Exposition ends with Benediction.
+Eucharistic Adoration Exposition of the Blessed Sacrament is held weekly on Mondays following the 12 PM Mass.

 Mass Intentions A person may ask a priest or a parish to offer a Mass for a particular intention; a stipend is offered to the priest or parish for offering the Mass, which thereby in justice creates an obligation which must be satisfied.